 Audience: IT Pro, Architect, Application Owners and Developers

-Use Case
+Scenario:

 Switch based telephone companies, both land line and cellular, produce very large volumes of information, principally in the form of call detail records.
 Each telecom switch records information on the calling and called numbers, incoming and outgoing trunks, and information of the time of the call along with a number of other features.